 I’m still waiting for this lady to come and pick up her portrait.
 It hangs at Weekend Studio until she does.
 For a few Sundays I’ve seen her walk hurriedly past to church.
 She is dressed differently but insistently elegant.
-Every person who sits for a portrait gets a print to take home, I’ve photographed over 400 people now and occasionally I have a queue.
+Every person who sits for a portrait gets a print to take home.
 The ‘best’ of Sunday Best, I get framed at Wafula’s Studio across the street from mine and when people come to collect their image, I record their story.
-I can’t wait to hear her story – this stylish lady in blue with red shoes.
+I can’t wait to hear her story – this stylish lady in blue with shiny red shoes.

 Behind the Scenes